vishalchovatiya/CPP_Templates/Using const vs constexpr. Where to use what?.md

     return 0;
 }
 ```
-- constexpr specifies that the value of an object or a function can be evaluated at compile time and the expression can be used in other constant expressions.
+- constexpr specifies that the value of an object, variable or a function can be evaluated at compile time and the expression can be used in other constant expressions.
 ```
 +--------------------------------------+--------------------------------------+
 |       int result = sum(10, 20);      |    const int result = sum(10, 20);   |